 Alternate products gained attention with the Green Building Movement‘s first serious adoption in the early 2000’s.
 The creation of LEED standards and the NGBS made building green attractive for the first time.
 Johns Manville was the first manufacturer to introduce formaldehyde-free fiberglass insulation in 2002.
 Since then, multiple companies have followed in their footsteps finding ways to reduce VOC exposure from their products.

 Safety On the Jobsite

 With education of consumers on safer building materials came the education of workers in the industry.
 Work safety has gone from a common sense practice to penalty-laden, mandatory implementation.
 Hardhats, vests and tie-off straps have become standard even on residential jobs.
-Tyvek suits, respirators and HEPA vacuums are the rule when disturbing more than six square feet of lead-based paint.
+Tyvek suits, respirators and HEPA vacuums are the rule when disturbing anything that could have lead-based paint.
 Penalties that were once paltry for the average business can now easily bankrupt them and put their owners in jail.

 Changes In Procurement